 What comes to mind when you think of Paris?
 Baguette, chocolate, wine, sex, cheese, amour?
 Yes i think these are the most common things you might identify Paris with but the reality my friends is much more cloudy and dark than those pleasurable words i just wrote.
 Today was just another day in Paris dealing with the bureaucracy and trying to get some sun before it disappears for days.
 Almost no one wants to talk about how bad things in Paris really are.
 Every time i read about this city is almost always about the good side of it; it’s like people want to keep it a big secret.
 But why?
 Because they want to lie to people back home and pretend that Paris is the most beautiful place in the world when it isn’t.
 I recommend to visit but never live here.
-Here are some of the bad experiences i’ve had here so far.
-You can see from my other blogs that i am usually a positive person but there is a time for everything and this is the time for complaining about the truth of Paris.
+Here are some of the bad experiences I’ve had here so far.

 Paris , Je T’aime

 Yes yes, we all have heard and read that phrase before; it honestly encourages you to love Paris without ever even being here.
 I loved France since i was a teenager when i had fallen in love with Napoleon Bonaparte and plastered my room with a lot of his pictures; for some reason i was attracted to him because i thought he was powerful and i didnt’ t care that he was dead.
 At one point, i even made my little cousins name their two puppies Josephine and Napoleon; all thanks to the love i had for him and his country.
 It is no surprise that one of my dreams was to travel to France someday and visit all the castles he lived in and to see his tomb.